sammyyOzz/bank-api-assessment/README.md

 This API simulates core banking operations such as **fund transfers**, **withdrawals**, **deposits**, and **account management**.
 It uses **JWT-based authentication**, **role-based access control (RBAC)**, **Redis caching**, and a **modular folder structure** for clarity and scalability.
+Critical operations that update multiple documents — such as account transfers, withdrawals, and deposits — are executed within MongoDB transactions using **Mongoose sessions** to ensure **ACID** (Atomicity, Consistency, Isolation, Durability) properties and maintain data integrity.

 ---